-- BASE\DATE will be used to determine changed files for accelerator and please ignore references to LEVEL in future messages These messages are a reminder that Accelerator for NDMP uses BASE\DATE and DUMP\DATE rather than dump levels to identify changed data.
+- BASE_DATE will be used to determine changed files for accelerator and please ignore references to LEVEL in future messages These messages are a reminder that Accelerator for NDMP uses BASE_DATE and DUMP_DATE rather than dump levels to identify changed data.
 Messages that refer to dump levels come from the filer.
-However, the message to ignore references to LEVEL also appears in the job detail logs as a reminder that dump levels are not used with Accelerator for NDMP. - accelerator sent 887296 bytes out of 1159725056 bytes to server, optimization 99.9%
+However, the message to ignore references to LEVEL also appears in the job detail logs as a reminder that dump - accelerator sent 887296 bytes out of 1159725056 bytes to server, optimization 99.9%